Bam Margera is on the run from police after "physical confrontation"

 It is reported that the other person involved suffered minor injuries.

 The police said in a statement that they were called to the residence at 11am in response to a reported disturbance.
-“Margera fled into a wooded area prior to the arrival of [Pennsylvania State Police] and has not been located at this time,” the statement reads.
+“Margera fled into a wooded area prior to the arrival of [Pennsylvania State Police] and has not been located at this time,” it read.

 Margera’s brother, musician Jess Margera, claimed on social media yesterday (April 24) that he was involved in the confrontation with Bam.
 “He threw some punches at me which I blocked,” Jess wrote.
 “He got a good one on my ear tho it’s still ringing actually haha.

-Sam ol shit.
+Same ol shit.
 It’s just boring at this point sadly.
 I just want him to get help.
 It’s about 20 years overdue.”

 In a follow-up comment, Jess mentioned “the constant death threats against my parents and other family members that I’m not going to sit there and tolerate”.